Mark Consuelos Details His Breakup With Kelly Ripa The Day Before Their Wedding

 Kelly Ripa and Mark Consuelos may appear to have the picture-perfect marriage after more than 20 years together, but it sounds like things didn’t actually run too smoothly for the couple right before they decided to get married back in 1996.
-In fact, the Riverdale actor opened up this week about how and he Kelly were actually broken up the day before they eloped to Las Vegas.
+In fact, the Riverdale actor opened up this week about how he and Kelly were actually broken up the day before they eloped to Las Vegas.

 Per Entertainment Tonight, Consuelos opened up about all the drama the day before their wedding while appearing on Watch What Happens Live With Andy Cohen on February 20.
 On the Bravo show, he revealed that Ripa actually refused to speak to him for much of the day before they married.